 Holiday Drop In

 This annual event is a holiday celebration for members of the York County Regional Chamber.
-The only cost to attend this event is a cash donation.
-The Fort Mill Care Center is the recipient of the donations.
-This has been a tradition for the last 25 years in Fort Mill.
+The only cost to attend this event is a charitable donation.
+The Fort Mill Care Center has been one of the past recipients of the donations.
+This has been a tradition for the last 25 years in Fort Mill, and is co-hosted by the Fort Mill and the Tega Cay Area Councils.

 The Grassroots lunch is co-hosted each year by the Regional Chamber and South Carolina Chamber, to provide business leaders and local legislators a forum to identify needs and possible solutions to issues concerning business and industry in York County.
 This old-fashioned town meeting attended by more than 100 individuals is the first step for both Chambers in establishing their respective legislative agendas.